 So I’ll be continuing to use this starting right now by recording the ‘top secret’ recipe for Ink Drops pasta.

 P.S.
-Sadly I have no metal counters so I was unable to test out hidden magnet which stops the notebook sliding away from you and makes looking for the right page while stirring the pan a workable option.
+Sadly I have no metal counters.
+Hence I was unable to test out the hidden magnet!
+This stops the notebook from sliding away from you and makes looking for the right page while stirring the pan a workable option.